More Than 200 Dead In Afghanistan Flash Floods: UN - UrduPoint

 More Than 200 Dead In Afghanistan Flash Floods: UN

-Kabul, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) Flash floods that have ripped through northern Afghanistan left more than 200 people dead in a single province, the United Nations said on Saturday.
+Laqayi, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) More than 200 people were killed in flash floods that ripped through multiple Afghan provinces, the United Nations said on Saturday, as authorities declared a state of emergency and rushed to rescue the injured.

+Heavy rains on Friday sent roaring rivers of water and mud crashing through villages and across agricultural land in several provinces, with northern Baghlan one of the hardest hit.

-More than 200 people were killed and thousands of houses were destroyed or damaged in Baghlan province when heavy rains on Friday sparked massive flooding, the UN's International Organization for Migration told AFP.
+More than 200 people were killed and thousands of houses were destroyed or damaged in Baghlan alone, the UN's International Organization for Migration told AFP.

-In Baghlani Jadid district alone, up to 1,500 homes were damaged or destroyed and "more than 100 people died", an IOM emergency response lead said, citing figures from the Afghanistan National Disaster Management Authority.
+In one district, Baghlani Jadid, up to 1,500 homes were damaged or destroyed and "more than 100 people died", Mohammad Fahim Safie, the National Programme Officer leading IOM's emergency response said, citing government figures.

-Taliban government officials said 62 people had died as of Friday night.
+Officials from the Taliban government had said 62 people had died as of Friday night.

-Spokesman Zabihullah Mujahid said "hundreds of our fellow citizens have succumbed to these calamitous floods" in a statement on X, formerly Twitter, on Saturday, without differentiating the numbers of dead and injured, though he told AFP dozens had been killed.
+"Hundreds of our fellow citizens have succumbed to these calamitous floods," government spokesman Zabihullah Mujahid said in a statement posted to X on Saturday.

-Multiple provinces across Afghanistan saw flash flooding, with officials in northern Takhar province reporting 20 dead on Saturday.
+He did not differentiate between the numbers of dead and injured, but told AFP dozens had been killed.

 Rains on Friday also caused heavy damage in northeastern Badakhshan province, central Ghor province and western Herat, officials said.

-Emergency personnel have been deployed to the affected areas and were rushing to rescue injured and stranded people, the defence ministry said.
+Emergency personnel were rushing to rescue injured and stranded people, according to the defence ministry.

+"In addition to human casualties, these floods have also caused huge financial losses to the people," said Ahmad Seyar Sajid, head of the natural disasters management department in northern Takhar province, where he estimated 20 people have died in the flooding.

+The defence ministry ordered multiple branches "to provide any kind of assistance to the victims of this incident with all available resources".

 Afghanistan -- which had a relatively dry winter, making it more difficult for the soil to absorb rainfall -- is highly vulnerable to climate change.